Where is Doctor Foster filmed? – locations in Hitchin

 They then find themselves in the “once” futuristic looking Churchgate Shopping Centre which was built in the 1960s, sadly removing some old buildings which had completed the enclosed feel of the Market Square.

-Are there any Hitchin locations I missed?
+Am I missing any Hitchin locations?
 I think I got most of them? 🙂

 Also check out the post by Hornblower Travels that wonderfully portrays our beautiful little market town and all the things there are to see in it, from music festivals to Indian festivals and from lavender fields to historic old pubs and buildings.